Medical Specialties

 1) Thyroid cancer

-For thyroid cancer, surgery is the primary and first treatment and radioactive isotope therapy is additionally performed in certain situations.
-Surgery is divided into partial thyroidectomy and total thyroidectomy; and if the carcinoma spread to the cervical lymph nodes or it is suspected, neck dissection is also performed.
-Postoperative complications mostly occur right after surgery (bleeding, difficulty in breathing, infection, hypoparathyroism, and vocal cords paralysis).
 If total thyroidectomy is performed, thyroid hormone is no longer produced, so patients should take thyroid hormone medicine for life, but it is a pill that is easy to take like vitamin.
 If partial thyroidectomy is performed, most patients do not need to take thyroid hormone medicine, but do need to take medicine in some cases.

 2) Oral cancer, oropharyngeal cancer, and laryngeal cancer

-Different treatment is chosen depending on the disease status, also known as disease stage.
+Treatment methods vary depending on the stage of the disease.
 A malign tumor is treated with surgical treatment, radiotherapy, and chemotherapy (drug therapy).
-In case of carcinomas confined in the primary site or without cervical lymph node metastasis, surgical removal or radiotherapy are recommended.
-In case of carcinomas that invaded the primary site or spread to the cervical lymph nodes, functional preservation surgery or chemoradiotherapy are suitable.
-AMC Head and Neck Cancer Center holds a meeting every Wednesday in the afternoon where medical professionals of the departments of oncology, radiation oncology, radiology, and plastic surgery discuss and find the optimal treatment for each patient.
+When the cancer is confined in the primary site or without cervical lymph node metastasis, surgical removal or radiotherapy is recommended.
+In contrast, when the cancer invades the primary site or spreads to the cervical lymph nodes, functional preservation surgery followed by chemoradiotherapy is an appropriate treatment option.

 3) Salivary gland cancer